Alpha wave: Origins

+One study reported that cortical alpha leads pulvinar (thalamic) alpha, challenging prevailing theories of a thalamic pacemaker.
+Based on intracranial recordings in epileptic patients it was reported that alpha acts within the nervous system by propagating from cortex to thalamus.
+It remains to be determined if these findings generalize to healthy participants.

+The experimental and computational models explored by Traub RD et al. suggested cortical- a lamina- and principal neuron subtype specific origin for the visual alpha rhythm.

+Development

+On the basis of examination of patients with congenital visual defects, it was established that the existence of an efficient and complete visual pathway is necessary for the development of normal EEG activity pattern.
+This wave begins appearing at around four months, and is initially a frequency of 4 waves per second.
+The mature alpha wave, at 10 waves per second, is firmly established by age 3.
+Other research finds an increase in alpha frequency from about 9 Hz at the age of five to about 12 Hz in 21 year olds.
+This shift has been linked to changes in the optic radiation and correlates with improvement in visual perception.
+Alpha waves can slow after neural compromise such that which occurs in hepatic encephalopathy.

+Sleep and possible types

 Some researchers posit that there are at least two forms of alpha waves, which may have different functions in the wake-sleep cycle.

 Alpha waves are present at different stages of the wake-sleep cycle.
 The most widely researched is during the relaxed mental state, where the subject is at rest with eyes closed, but is not tired or asleep.
 This alpha activity is centered in the occipital lobe, although there has been speculation that it has a thalamic origin.
-This wave begins appearing at around four months, and is initially a frequency of 4 waves per second.
-The mature alpha wave, at 10 waves per second, is firmly established by age 3.

 The second occurrence of alpha wave activity is during REM sleep.
 As opposed to the awake form of alpha activity, this form is located in a frontal-central location in the brain.
 The purpose of alpha activity during REM sleep has yet to be fully understood.
 Currently, there are arguments that alpha patterns are a normal part of REM sleep, and for the notion that it indicates a semi-arousal period.
 It has been suggested that this alpha activity is inversely related to REM sleep pressure.

 It has long been believed that alpha waves indicate a wakeful period during sleep.
 This has been attributed to studies where subjects report non-refreshing sleep and have EEG records reporting high levels of alpha intrusion into sleep.
 This occurrence is known as alpha wave intrusion.
 However, it is possible that these explanations may be misleading, as they only focus on alpha waves being generated from the occipital lobe.